 That wraps up our revised strategy guide for riding Star Wars: Rise of the Resistance as of Spring 2023.
 We’ll keep you updated with what you need to know for doing Star Wars: Rise of the Resistance.

 As far as current info goes, that’s it.
 What follows is ‘legacy’ info about the now-defunct virtual queue, preserved for posterity–and just in case it returns…

 As with every other theme park at Walt Disney World, you’ll need to start by booking a Park Pass reservation before visiting Disney’s Hollywood Studios, usually at least several weeks in advance.
 The good news is that park capacity has increased significantly throughout summer, so obtaining Park Pass reservations is easier.
 The bad news is that it’s also easier for everyone else, which means higher attendance and more competition for a Star Wars: Rise of the Resistance boarding pass.
-That’s why we’re here to help you improve your odds of success in beating the crowds and scoring spots in the virtual queue!
+That’s why we’re here to help you improve your odds of success in beating the crowds.

 A comprehensive ‘how to ride’ guide might seem excessive, after all, isn’t it just a matter of “sitting down and buckling up”?!
 However, protocol for Star Wars: Rise of the Resistance is unprecedented in several ways.
 The procedure for getting a chance to ride Rise of the Resistance is confusing even longtime Walt Disney World fans, so our goal here is to help you avoid similar frustrations.